aspatton/udacity_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Progress can be achieved by refining the Voting Ensemble algorithm from AutoML using Hyperdrive for hyperparameter tuning.
 Hyperdrive can explore varied parameter sampling methods, possibly unveiling a hyperparameter set that surpasses the accuracy attained by AutoML.

-Given the bank's focus on accurately pinpointing willing subscribers and avoiding resource wastage on unwilling clients, a model's precision takes precedence over its recall.
-Hence, applying a beta of 0.5 will accentuate precision, necessitating the utilization of the F-beta score for evaluating both the Hyperdrive and AutoML models.
+The bank in this example seems to focus on accurately locating subscribers wanting to sign up thus they avoid wasting resources.
+The model's precision is most important.

 ## Proof of cluster clean up